Daxsum/Geez-Calculator-/README.md

-# This is an open source geez calculator that will allow you to calculate numbers with a geez language, which is the former Ethiopian language.
+# This is an open-source Geez calculator that will allow you to calculate numbers in the geez language, which is the former Ethiopian language.
-### the most challenging part is the geez language does not have a number called 0 which will make you think a litle bit to achive 100% working calculator.
+### The most challenging part is the geez language does not have a number called 0 which will make you think a little bit to achieve a 100%, working calculator.
-#### if you would like to contribute i am curious to see what futures will you add.
+#### If you would like to contribute I am curious to see what futures will you add.
-#### thank you!
+#### Thank you!

 ### preview https://geezcalculator.netlify.app
 #### Getting Started with Create React App!